coderosh-zz/ulka-remarkable-link-headers/README.md

 # ulka-remarkable-heading-anchors

-Customizable remarkable Plugin for ulka static site genrator to add ids and anchors to the heading tags
+Remarkable Plugin for ulka static site genrator to add ids and anchors to the heading tags

 ## Installation